lornat75/yarpview-qt6/README.md

 ## License

-This software is released under the Apache 2.0 license.
+This software is released under the GPL 3.0 license or later.

 ## Maintainer